SyedAbdulKani/PRODIGY_CS_02/README.md

 # PRODIGY_CS_02

-# Simple Image Encryption Tool
+# Image Encryption and Decryption

 This project provides a simple tool for image encryption and decryption using basic pixel manipulation.
 The encryption algorithm inverts the pixel values of the image, and the decryption algorithm reverses this operation.